e-REDMAP: Anticipatory care planning in the Community

 You are less well than before because…

-Do you have any thoughts, questions or worries I can help with?
+You may have thoughts, questions or worries we can talk about?

 What is important to you and your family?

 Can we talk about how you would like to be cared for in the future?

 What things would you like to be able to do?

 Is there anything you don't want to happen or wish to avoid?